Elizabethcase/elizabethcase.github.io/menu/research.md

 p.s this is what some ApRES data sounds like

+Ronne Ice Shelf, Antarctica (Nicholls et al. 2015)

+../assets/audio/AntarcticSonify.wav"

-East GRIP, Greenland - {% include embed-audio.html src="/assets/audio/EGripSonify.wav" %}
+East GRIP, Greenland (not sure where this is from, so sorry!)

+../assets/audio/EGripSonify.wav"

-Juneau Icefield - {% include embed-audio.html src="/assets/audio/JuneauSonify.wav" %}
+Juneau Icefield

+../assets/audio/JuneauSonify.wav"

-A wall at Lamont - {% include embed-audio.html src="/assets/audio/wall_sonify.wav" %}
+A wall at Lamont

+../assets/audio/wall_sonify.wav"

 <h3>
 	Juneau Icefield Research Program